 Your eTA Canada is valid for a maximum of five years.
 The validity will expire if you acquire a new passport.
-One eTA allows you to travel to Canada an unlimited number of times.
+As long as your passport is valid, the eTA allows you to travel to Canada an unlimited number of times during that validity.
 You can stay in the country for up to six consecutive months at a time.

 Your eTA is linked to your passport